To transfer ownership, you need to pay off your loan. Any difference between the balance and the sale price belongs to the lender.

 Selling a car with a loan to a private buyer might land you a decent price—but the deal can be tricky to navigate.

 This is especially true if you have negative equity in your car.
 If you haven’t paid off your loan, you will not have a clean title to the vehicle.
-Some extra steps will be necessary to transfer a clear title to the buyer.
+Some extra steps will be necessary to transfer a

 Before selling to a private buyer, consider getting a purchase offer from a dealer like CarMax first.
 This way, you will have a backup plan if you can’t land a higher price with a private sale.